morapelker/bluesnap-ios-int/README.md

 * If the result is a `BSApplePaySdkResult` instance, it will contain details about the amount, tax, and currency.
 Note that billing/shipping info is not collected, as it’s not needed to complete the purchase.

-* If the result is a `BSCcSdkResult` or `BSExistingCcSdkResult` instance, it will contain details about the amount, tax, currency, shipping/billing information, and non-sensitive credit card details (card type, last 4 digits, issuing country).
+* If the result is a `BSCcSdkResult` or `BSExistingCcSdkResult` instance, it will contain details about the amount, tax, currency, shipping/billing information, 3D Secure authentication result, and non-sensitive credit card details (card type, last 4 digits, issuing country).

 * If the result is a `BSPayPalSdkResult`, then the transaction has already been completed!
 There is no need to send the transaction for processing from your server.